Taller-1-Arq-de-Sistemas/perla-metro-api-main/README.md

 - [Git](https://git-scm.com/) (version 2.49.0)
 - [Docker or Docker Desktop](https://docs.docker.com/)

-**Note**: This project can be setup either using the first three pre-requisites or using only Docker.
-It is recommended to use just **Docker**.
+> You can run the project with the .NET SDK directly or through Docker only.
+Docker is recommended because it avoids installing the SDK locally.

-**Note**: Make sure to setup the services that this main API uses.
-There are four and can be found in the following links:
+The API depends on the following services.
+Ensure they are running and reachable in your environment:

 - [Users Service](https://github.com/Taller-1-Arq-de-Sistemas/perla-metro-users-service)
 - [Stations Service](https://github.com/Taller-1-Arq-de-Sistemas/perla-metro-station-service)
 - [Routes Service](https://github.com/Taller-1-Arq-de-Sistemas/perla-metro-routes-services)
 - [Tickets Service](https://github.com/Taller-1-Arq-de-Sistemas/perla-metro-ticket-service)

-Every one of them have its own README with instructions to setup the server.
-Follow the instructions to run these services on local and then come back to setup the main API (this just for local development or testing).
+Each repository includes its own README with setup instructions.

 ## Installation and configuration